 A growing number of patients are seeking dental treatment overseas to save on costs for seemingly comparable treatments.
-However, cost is not the only factor that needs to be considered when seeking treatment overseas, and there are very real issues that need to be discussed.
-It is important that patients are aware of the relevant considerations, issues and the risks involved in dental tourism.
+However, cost is not the only factor that needs to be taken into account when considering dental tourism, and there are very real issues that need to be discussed.
+It is important that patients are aware of the relevant considerations, issues and risks involved in dental tourism.

 Private health insurance funds do not cover dental treatment completed overseas.

 AHPRA is Australia’s regulatory body that addresses complaints regarding quality of care.
 Other countries may not have any processes in place to address medical negligence or failed work.

 Patients need to consider who will be responsible for covering the cost of complications and maintenance.
 Immediate complications may need to be treated overseas in the local hospitals or clinics.
 Most travel insurance policies do not cover the cost of medical treatment as part of a dental tourism visit.

 All dental treatment requires ongoing maintenance.
 Complications can occur immediately following the procedure, or many years later.
 Patients need to consider the costs of maintenance as part of the overall treatment.

 As the materials and procedures completed overseas may differ from those offered in Australia, local dentists may not be able to service patients’ ongoing needs.
 Australian dentists are unable to service non-TGA compliant dental implants.
 If repair components are not available in Australia, even minor complications need to be directed back to their overseas dentist, which inevitably incurs more travel costs.